hexedwalnut/fen-ttrpg/content/core/chapters/combat.md

 Combat is usually described narratively.
 This means that the general location is often enough to determine position and movement inside of combat; relative positioning (i.e., "near-by", "at the edge of the room", "within-sight", etc.) is adequate information for running a combat.
 If a fight requires more specific positioning, or the distances between things are of issue, an actor can move a number of measurement units equal to the sides of their *dodge* dice times five.
 This measurement unit can change depending on the scale of the combat.
 This is determined by the GM when distances are required.

 For example, a player wants to reach the teleportation portal before it closes.
 At this moment, the GM can make the determination that the player is 30 feet away from the portal at the start of their turn.
-The player has a *dodge* die of 1d4, and thus can move up to 20 feet during their turn using a passive action.
-The player then decides to use their aggressive action to sprint to reach the portal in time.
+The player has a *dodge* die of 1d4, and thus can move up to 20 feet during their turn using a minor action.
+The player then decides to use their major action to sprint to reach the portal in time.
 Note: the exact position of the player does not need to be known until a question of distance/movement arises.
 These decisions are up to the GM's discretion and should be reasonable based on the narrative play up until the point of needing the exact positioning.

 ## Attacking and Defending